Freshen Up That AR for Spring: Two Easy Accessories

 The two minor annoyances I set out to solve are common ones.
 The first is grip angle.
 While the Recon comes with an attractive Blackhawk grip that has a less severe angle than a traditional A2 grip, its circumference is substantial, and I have to displace my hand to operate the mag release.
 So I sought a thinner grip of similar angle.

 The second challenge I found a product to solve is associated with magazine capacity.
 Anyone who trains lots of reloads, especially the tactical variety in which a new, full magazine is inserted with the bolt forward in anticipation of more shooting in the next moment, understands the difficulty of forcing a full 20- or 30-round mag to seat correctly.
 As a result, I tend to carry two rounds less than full capacity to prevent this issue.
 The natural outcome of that practice is less ammo available, albeit a minor difference.
-When I saw that Strike Industries offers a fix, I jumped at the chance to check it out.
+When I saw that offers a fix, I jumped at the chance to check it out.

 Gradus Reduced Angle Ergonomic Pistol Grip